jeanemmanuelk/Resume-MatchMate/README.md

 ## Installation
 To get started with Resume MatchMate:
+## Installation
+To get started with Resume MatchMate:
+1. Create and activate a python environment
-1. Clone the repository: `git clone https://github.com/jeanemmanuelk/Resume-MatchMate.git`
+2. Clone the repository: `git clone https://github.com/jeanemmanuelk/Resume-MatchMate.git`
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-3. Run the application: `python app.py`
+4. Run the application: `python app.py`

 ## Usage
 Upload your resume in PDF format and paste the job description into the respective fields.
 Click "Find Match Rate" to see how well your resume aligns with the job description.